-The Handbook is divided into 11 sections: Introduction, Funding and Fellowships, Degree Requirements, Mentoring, Teaching and Professionalization, and Intellectual Life.
-The five appendices include a Directory, New Student Checklist, Advising Resources, Recommended Timetables, and Troubleshooting and FAQ.
+The Handbook is divided into nine sections: the Introduction, Funding and Fellowships, Degree Requirements, Mentoring, Teaching and Scheduling, Candidacy, Later Stages, and Intellectual Life.
+The three appendices include a Directory, Recommended Timetables, and Troubleshooting and FAQ.
 Page numbers for each of these sections, as well as their subsections, can be found in the Table of Contents.
 If you need help understanding anything in the Handbook, please reach out to the Graduate Studies Office (GSO, Tawes 2116) for assistance.